msliljestrom/markov_processes/README.md

 # markov_processes
-This repository is a long-term project under which to gather code for computing Markov processes.
+Repository for functions and methods related to Markov processes.